 The exclusive bancassurance agreement provides the Company with an exclusive right to the use of the bancassurance network of a bank.
 The fee for this right is amortised over its useful life of 5 years using the straight line method.
 The asset is reviewed for impairment whenever events or changes in circumstances indicate the carrying amount may not be recoverable.
-See accounting policy Note 2.2(d) on impairment of nonfinancial assets.
+See accounting policy Note 2.2(d) on impairment of non-financial assets.

-- 2.2 Summary of Significant Accounting Policies (continued) - (d) Impairment of non-financial assets
+(d) Impairment of non-financial assets